yetanotherchris/Choco-chromedriver/README.md

 ### Updating

-The page http://chromedriver.chromium.org/ is watched via https://www.followthatpage.com/.

-When a new version is released, `Latest stable release: ChromeDriver xx.xxx` inside `appveyor.yml` is updated.
+A [Github action](https://github.com/yetanotherchris/Choco-chromedriver/blob/master/.github/workflows/main.yml#L9) checks http://chromedriver.chromium.org/ every four hours.
+If the version there doesn't match the one in appveyor.yml, appveyor.yml is updated which triggers a new Chocolatey package.